Skip to main content

 Summary

-tfaction v2 includes various breaking changes, and all users will need to modify their code.
-See the upgrade guide for details. tfaction, which was previously a collection of many actions, has been entirely rewritten as a single JavaScript Action.
-Different features such as plan, apply, and test are now selected via the action input.
+tfaction v2 includes various breaking changes, and all users need to modify their code.
+Please refer to the upgrade guide for details. tfaction, which was previously a collection of many actions, has been entirely rewritten as a single JavaScript Action, where functionality such as plan, apply, and test is selected via the action input.
 This significantly improves both performance and maintainability.
-Additionally, it includes feature enhancements such as the introduction of a template engine, support for Reviewdog customization, and the official release of the target replacement feature.
+The release also includes feature additions such as the introduction of a template engine, support for Reviewdog customization, and the official release of the target replacement feature.

 Improvements